13 Inches Compared To Human

 The Importance of Considering Average vs. Individual Variation

 It's crucial to reiterate that the comparisons made above are based on average measurements.
 Significant variations exist across individuals due to genetics, ethnicity, lifestyle, and overall health.
-While averages provide a useful point of reference, they should not be considered definitive or universally applicable.
+But while averages provide a useful point of reference, they should not be considered definitive or universally applicable.
 Understanding the range of human variation is essential for accurate assessment and effective application in any field that involves human body measurements.

 Frequently Asked Questions (FAQ)